definitelynotguru/mf-dl/README.md

 If you have MediaFire links you want to archive at scale, consider submitting them to the [Archive Team](https://archiveteam.org/index.php?title=MediaFire).

+This is a fixed version of the old repo,
+● The Problem:
+  MediaFire changed their HTML page structure.
+The old code was looking for this text pattern before the download link:
+  Preparing your download...
+  <a class="input popsok" aria-label="Download file" href="

+  MediaFire removed the "Preparing your download..." text, so the old pattern never matched → all downloads failed with "Couldn't find download url".

+  The Fix:
+  Updated mfdl.py to look for the download link directly using the aria-label="Download file" attribute instead:

+  # Old pattern (broken):
+  download_link_prefix = '\nPreparing your download…\n<a class="input popsok" aria-label="Download file" href="'

+  # New pattern (works):
+  download_link_prefix = '<a class="input popsok"'
+  aria_label = 'aria-label="Download file"'

+  Then it finds the href after that aria-label to get the actual download URL.
+Also added fallback to try the legacy pattern for backwards compatibility.

 ## Features

 - Bulk download files from MediaFire links (files and folders)